 ROAD TRIP TIME!!

-We try to take a break every couple hours during long road trips and we are always looking for odd roadside attractions.
-I think these fit the bill for odd roadside attractions along I-80.
+We try to take a break every couple of hours during long road trips and we are always looking for odd roadside attractions.

 Don’t miss these roadside attractions along I-80.
 I’m sharing some of the best stops from New York to San Francisco.